-Policy action 1.2: Support growth in emerging sectors by bringing together combination of jobs and skills
+Policy action 1.2: Support growth in emerging sectors by bringing together the right combination of jobs and skills

-The future of work includes the rise of jobs in the investment economy, requiring infrastructure, education and technology.
+The future of work includes the rise of jobs in the green economy, requiring investment in infrastructure, education and technology.

 Additionally, the inclusion of the silver economy (elderly population) and the care economy (caregiving services) are crucial for economic growth and social well-being, emphasising the need to eradicate ageist stereotypes and related discriminations.